Pyre-Bot/pyre-bot/README.md

 * update : Updates the Risk of Rain 2 server
 * start_chat : Reads the Risk of Rain 2 server logs and outputs live chat from the game to a specified Discord chat channel
 * stop_chat : Stops reading out Risk of Rain 2 server chat
+* say [message] : Sends an in-game message from the perspective of the server

 ## Modifying the commands